Twins top Dodgers 3-2 as Julien's homers give offense signs of life

 The Twins scored only three runs in their series finale against the Los Angeles Dodgers on Wednesday, but they took down two notable streaks in the process.

-The second streak ended after Edouard Julien hit two homers, including the first of his career against a lefthanded pitcher, while Carlos Correa and Christian Vázquez combined on some defensive wizardry to snap the Twins' four-game losing streak with a 3-2 victory at Target Field.
+The second streak ended after Edouard Julien hit two homers, including the first of his career against a lefthanded pitcher, and Carlos Correa provided some defensive wizardry to end the Twins' four-game losing streak with a 3-2 victory at Target Field.

-It was a small step forward for a slumping Twins offense, but three runs were all they needed with the way they pitched and played defense.
+It was a small step forward for a slumping offense, but they salvaged their lone win in a five-game homestand.

+"A lot of people see the things that happen, but how many lineouts have we had over the past week?"
+Buxton said.
+"How many things that just didn't go our way?
+Just have to keep chipping away and stay resilient."

 Julien, who entered with three hits in 28 at-bats, doubled his season's hit total by the fifth inning Wednesday.
-He hit a leadoff homer off Dodgers righty Bobby Miller, the third leadoff homer of his career, after the Twins trailed by a run before their first chance to step into the batter's box.
+He hit a leadoff homer off Dodgers righty Bobby Miller, belting a low fastball for the third leadoff homer of his career.

+"I just knew that if I kept being positive, it's going to come," said Julien, noting he kept seeing pitches at the bottom of the strike zone.
+"I just don't feel like I'd hit like that for a while.
+I have confidence in myself and I knew at some point I was going to start hitting."

 In the third inning, Julien and Correa hit back-to-back singles.
 Hitless with runners in scoring position during the club's five-game homestand, Buxton came through when he lined an elevated slider into left field.

+Whether Buxton's hit was a relief, a chance to settle down or just a matter of time, those are the opportunities the Twins haven't capitalized upon during their 4-6 start to the season.

-Julien delivered his third hit of the afternoon with a solo homer off lefthander Alex Vesia in the fifth inning, the ball traveling an estimated nine more feet to left field.
-It was Julien's first career homer off a lefty pitcher and just his second extra-base hit against a lefty in 52 career plate appearances.
+Julien delivered his third hit of the afternoon with a solo homer off lefthander Alex Vesia in the fifth inning.
+It was Julien's first career homer off a lefty pitcher and only his second extra-base hit against a lefty in 52 career plate appearances.

 Three hits, three runs and a leadoff man who looked like himself again.

-Correa's 92-mph throw was a perfect strike in front of the plate.
-Ohtani was out, a safe call overturned after a quick replay review, and the Twins' lead was intact.
+Correa's throw was a perfect strike in front of the plate — "Saved the game right there," Buxton said — and Ohtani was out after a safe call was quickly overturned through a replay review.

+"You anticipate Carlos making the play," Baldelli said.
+"Most of those plays are not made in our game."